Today, our maritime industry has never been stronger – or more important to our region. Around here, maritime matters.

 Because around here, Our Maritime Matters.

-Download the 2017 Washington State Maritime Sector Economic Impact Study here.
+The Washington Maritime Federation released the Washington State Maritime Sector Economic Impact Study 2022.